chris48s/brma-boundaries/README.md

-# GeoJSON Broad Rental Market Areas
+# Boundaries for Broad Rental Market Areas

 ## What is it?

 Broad Rental Market Areas (BRMAs) are the geographical areas used to determine Local Housing Allowance (LHA) rates.
 They are maintained by the [Valuation Office Agency](https://www.gov.uk/government/organisations/valuation-office-agency).
-This repository makes the boundaries of these areas available in GeoJSON format facilitating easy use with popular web-based mapping libraries and APIs.
-These GeoJSON boundaries are derived from converting ESRI shape file boundaries published at:
+This repository makes the boundaries of these areas available in GeoJSON and KML formats facilitating easy use with popular web-based mapping libraries and APIs.
+These GeoJSON/KML boundaries are derived from converting ESRI shape file boundaries published at:

 * http://www.sharegeo.ac.uk/handle/10672/603
 * http://www.sharegeo.ac.uk/handle/10672/605